top of page

 We love IUDs at Clinic 66 - Safe, Effective, Reliable Contraception

-Non-hormonal IUDs provide excellent birth control but may cause menstruation to be longer or heavier than usual.
+Non-hormonal (copper) IUDs provide excellent birth control but may cause menstruation to be longer or heavier than usual.

 Great News!!